It's exciting to pursue your post secondary education in a different country. Let us help you make a smooth transition.

 Below are a variety of resources that provide you with helpful information you need to achieve your potential.

-Tourism links: Learn more about the province of New Brunswick and communities where NBCC locations are - Fredericton, Miramichi, Moncton, Saint John, St. Andrews and Woodstock.
+Learn more about the province of New Brunswick and communities where NBCC locations are -Fredericton, Miramichi, Moncton, Saint John, St. Andrews and Woodstock.

 Canada Revenue Agency: Information about Canada's income tax system, including understanding your rights, entitlements and obligations, filing a tax return, receiving GST/HST credit and more.

-Human Resources and Skills Development Canada: Learn about the National Occupational Classification (NOC) with descriptions of various occupations.
+Employment and Social Development Canada: Learn about the National Occupational Classification (NOC) with descriptions of various occupations.

-Provides country information to travelers planning their voyage.
+Provides country information to travellers planning their voyage.
 It also includes essential resources and quick links.
 Find the location of the Canadian embassy in your country.

 Canada international: The international gateway to Canada, including visiting, studying, working and immigrating.